chalatz/excursions/pages/tours/best-rhodes.md

 Don't want to walk?
 Take a "Lindos Taxi"---a donkey!
 The vantage point from the Acropolis affords you breath-taking views of a great expanse of the Mediterranean Sea, the St. Paul's Bay, and the white village of Lindos.
 (Stop Visit Photos)

-Or you may skip the climb up to Acropolis of Lindos and just explore the white village
+Or you may skip the climb up to Acropolis of Lindos and just explore the white village.

 ### COAST ROAD OF FALIRAKI AND KALLITHEA